-Goa BJP MLAs on edge ahead of likely cabinet reshuffle
+Goa BJP MLAs on edge ahead of likely Cabinet reshuffle

-Tempers appear to be fraying among Goa's ruling Bharatiya Janata Party ahead of an impending reshuffle.
-The suspense is driving those in the cabinet, as well as legislators trying to break into the council of ministers, to the edge.
+Tempers appear to be fraying among Goa's ruling Bharatiya Janata Party ahead of an impending reshuffle, with the suspense driving both those in the Cabinet, as well as the legislators trying to break into the council of ministers, to the edge.

-Digambar Kamat, who along with eight other Congress legislators joined the BJP last month and is now being tipped to join the cabinet as Chief Minister Pramod Sawant's senior minister or even a deputy Chief Minister, lost his cool at journalists, who asked him to comment on the possibility of his induction into the cabinet.
+Digambar Kamat, who along with eight other Congress legislators joined the BJP last month and is now being tipped to join the Cabinet as Chief Minister Pramod Sawant's senior minister or even a deputy chief minister, lost his cool at journalists, who asked him to comment on the possibility of his induction into the Cabinet soon.

 Goa's Art and Culture Minister Govind Gaude too lashed out at a state BJP spokesperson Savio Rodrigues, who had slammed a renovation project being undertaken by Gaude's ministry citing irregularities.